drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 *Fig.3: The value of $`\epsilon_g`$ at the base of the convection zone as a function of age.
 The vertical dashed and dash–dotted lines indicate the stellar ages of the luminosity maximum and luminosity minimum of the bump, respectively.
 The horizontal dotted line indicates zero.
 Figure from Hekker et al. (2020).*

-In Section 3.1, we had already seen how to include the mass and the radius ordinates at the base of the convection zone.
+In Section 3.1, we had already seen how to include the mass and the radius coordinates at the base of the convection zone.
 We only had to uncomment the history column names in the <span style="color:purple">``history_columns.list``</span> since they are computed as default history columns.
-However, this holds clue to how one many compute new additional parameters at the base of the conevction zone.
+However, this holds clue to how one may compute new additional parameters at the base of the conevction zone.
 To look at how the mass and the radius ordinates were computed at the base of the convection zone, open the file:
 ```fortran
 $MESA_DIR/star/private/history.f90
 ```